Do you want a cookie?

 Spearmint has bright green, elliptical leaves.
 Image: David J. Stang, CC BY-SA 4.0 via wikimedia commons.

-Mojito-Mint (Mentha nemorosa)
+Mojito-Mint (Mentha Nemorosa)

 The mild mint species often used for cocktails is known as Hemingway mint or cocktail mint.
 It probably originated from a cross between Mentha spicata and Mentha suaveolens.
 It was already cultivated and used in medieval monastery gardens.
 Like peppermint, cocktail mint can only be propagated by cuttings.
-Despite its summery flavor, the species is hardy and tolerates temperatures down to - 25 °C. It grows up to 80 cm tall and blooms light purple from July to August.
+Despite its summery flavor, the species is hardy and tolerates temperatures down to - 25 °C/-13 °F. It grows up to 80 cm/31.5 in tall and blooms light purple from July to August.
 The egg-shaped and toothed leaves of the mint are an intense green.
 Cocktail mint thrives best in a sunny, nutrient-rich location.

 Mojito-Minze